 2.1 Gilthill Primary School participate in the coordinated first admissions process via Nottinghamshire County Council.
 All information is available at www.nottinghamshire.gov.uk.
-Parents/carers are required to apply on a common electronic application form.
-The form to use is available from the county within which the family address is located.
-These are found on the county council website.
+Parents/carers are required to apply on a common electronic application form which is available from the child's home local authority.